Chart Color Schemes

 Blackburn South has a typical household mix, with a higher-than-average median household size

 Family households account for 70.7% of all households, including 37.7% couples with children, 22.0% couples without children, and 9.8% single parent families.
-Non-family households constitute the remaining 29.3%, with lone person households at 26.1% and group households comprising 3.3%.
-The median household size is 2.6 people, which is larger than the Greater Melbourne average of 2.5.
+Non-family households make up the remaining 29.3%, with lone person households at 26.1% and group households comprising 3.3%.
+The median household size is 2.6 people, larger than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households